 Degree: A completed bachelor's or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission).
 Your degree may be in any discipline.
 No prerequisite courses are required,

-A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
+Grade point average: A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
 If the applicant's GPA is less than 3.0, an explanatory statement should be submitted that addresses any factors that influenced previous academic performance, and how the applicant plans to ensure future academic success.

 Please read the application instructions below before completing the online application at the bottom of this page.

-The MLIS application priority deadlines are March 1 (summer or fall) and October 1 (spring).
-Applications received after the deadline will be considered on a space-available basis.
+The MLIS application deadlines are August 1 (fall), January 1 (spring), and May 1 (summer).
 First priority for admission and for scholarship awards will be given to candidates who apply by the deadline.

-Prepare a statement* (between 1,000-1,500 words in length, typed and double-spaced, 12 pt. font, standard margins) as a coherent and analytical essay form addressing the elements below.
+Prepare an admission essay* (between 1,000-1,500 words in length, typed and double-spaced, 12 pt. font, standard margins) as a coherent and analytical essay form addressing the elements below.
 The admission committee considers both the quality of content and written communication skills.

 - Discuss your professional goals in relation to the field of library and information science and the MLIS program at St. Catherine University.
 Provide specific examples.